 This velvety, creamy and slightly spicy Moroccan carrot soup is the perfect dish for a cold-weather day and a great make-ahead meal.

 A good soup is a foundational cooking skill that anyone can master.
-When I started cooking, soups where one of the first things I learned to make, mostly because they are quick to prepare and hard to mess up.
+When I started cooking, soups were one of the first things I learned to make, mostly because they are quick to prepare and hard to mess up.
 You can essentially just add a bunch of stuff to a pot, let it boil, and you’ve got yourself a soup.
-The real art in taking a soup from good-to-great (like this Moroccan carrot soup) is the way you add flavour; carrot soup on its own is tasty, but adding herbs, spices and seasoning can help to make it delicious.
+The real art in taking a soup from good to great (like this Moroccan carrot soup) is the way you add flavour; carrot soup on its own is tasty, but adding herbs, spices and seasoning can help to make it delicious.
 So, to help you take your soup-making skills from good to great, here are some of my favourite tips when it comes to making a hearty soup.

 How to Make Moroccan Carrot Soup

 Season generously.
 Too often, people skimp on the spices leaving the flavour profile lacklustre in the end.
-Herbs and spices can help to tie different vegetable and flavours together to help take something simple, like carrot soup, and create something with a punch, like this Moroccan Carrot Soup.
+Herbs and spices can help to tie different vegetables and flavours together to help take something simple, like carrot soup, and create something with a punch, like this Moroccan Carrot Soup.

 Salt, but sparingly.
 There is nothing worse than an overly salty soup, but there is also nothing worse than an unsalted soup.
 Salt helps to bring out flavours in food, but too much does not taste great.
 Be sure to add sea salt during the cooking process, but remember you can always add more once it is done.
 Palates will vary from person to person, so it is easy to season to taste once the soup is done cooking.